jschnab/linux-sysadmin/essential_commands.md

 #### xz compression

-`xz` is a more recent compression tool which uses the LZMA2 algorithm.
+`xz` is a more recent compression tool that uses the LZMA2 algorithm.
 This algorithm has a greater compression ratio than DEFLATE or Burrows-Wheeler, at the cost of slower performance and more memory requirements (an order of magnitude higher).
 For example, here